 Tasmanian Devils are mainly scavengers feeding upon the carcasses of dead animals but can also be effective predators.
 Food includes wallabies, small mammals, birds, reptiles, amphibians and insects.

-The Tasmanian Devil inhabits coastal moorlands, woodland forest, wooded rural areas, scrublands and rainforests.
+Coastal moorlands, woodland forests, wooded rural areas, scrublands and rainforests.

 Both male and female Tasmanian Devil begins breeding at 2 years of age.
-The female bears two young in her first season and then three - four annually for approximately the next three years.
+The female will give birth to 25 - 40 joeys however only 4 will survive.
+They bear two young in the first season and then 3 - 4 annually for approximately the next three years.
 Tasmanian Devils mate in March and the young are born a month later.
-They remain in the mothers backward-facing pouch for 15 weeks and then are left in a den.
+They remain in the mother's backward-facing pouch for 15 weeks and then are left in a den.
 By October the joeys are weaned and have begun following their mother, sometimes catching a lift on her back and stomach.

 Devil Facial Tumour Disease